paulharter/fam/README.md

 fam
 ===

-A relation python ORM for couchdb, couchbase and couchbase lite
+A relation Python ORM for couchdb, couchbase and couchbase lite